hashicorp/terraform-website/content/source/docs/cloud/registry/index.html.md

 You can add both private and public modules to the registry:

-- [Private modules](/docs/cloud/registry/publish.html) are added directly to the registry, hosted on it, and are only available to members of that organization.
-In Terraform Enterprise, they are also available to organizations that are configured to [share modules](/docs/enterprise/admin/module-sharing.html) with that organization.
+- [Private modules](/docs/cloud/registry/publish.html) are hosted on the registry and are only available to members of that organization.
+In Terraform Enterprise, they are also available to other organizations that are configured to [share modules](/docs/enterprise/admin/module-sharing.html) with that organization.
 - [Public modules](/docs/cloud/registry/add.html) are automatically synchronized from the Terraform Registry where they are hosted.
 Public modules are not supported in Terraform Enterprise.

 You can use [Sentinel Policies](/docs/cloud/sentinel/index.html) to enforce rules about how members of your organization can use these modules.
 For example, you can mandate that all non-root modules in Terraform configurations must be private or public modules from your own private module registry.
 You can even require that all of those modules use recent versions with a policy like [use-recent-versions-from-pmr.sentinel](https://github.com/hashicorp/terraform-guides/blob/master/governance/third-generation/cloud-agnostic/http-examples/use-recent-versions-from-pmr.sentinel).